Costco In-Stock Alerts: How to Get Restock Notifications for Popular Items

 Step 1: Find the product page.
 Navigate to the item on Costco.com.
 This might be a specific product you know about, or an item from a category page that you have been watching.
 Copy the full URL from your browser.

 Step 2: Add the URL to PageCrawl.
-Use the "Content Only" tracking mode if you want to monitor the overall page content, or "Price" mode if you want to specifically track both price and availability changes.
+Use the "Content Only" tracking mode if you want to monitor the overall page content, or "Price" mode if you want to track both price and availability changes.
+If catching a price drop matters as much as the restock, our Costco price tracker guide covers that side in detail.

 Step 3: Configure the CSS selector to target the availability element on the page.
 This focuses monitoring on the stock status rather than the entire page, reducing false alerts from unrelated content changes like review additions or image updates.
 Our CSS selector guide walks through finding the right selector for any page element.